A conjectural improvement for inequalities related to regulators of number fields: Considerations on Remak-Friedman's inequality

-So, on one side we have recalled a much better estimate whenever the signature of the fields is $(n,0)$; on the other, we have seen that the classical estimate is sharp for signatures which are very near to correspond to totally complex fields.
-It is then straightforward to wonder if for mixed signatures one could get sharp upper bounds which are intermediate between Pohst's bound $ 4^{\lfloor{n/2}\rfloor}$ and $n^n$; moreover, the less real embeddings one takes into account, the more these upper bounds should increase.
-Such a behaviour, if confirmed, would provide not only improvements to Remak-Friedman inequality, but it would present a nice duality with the growth of the discriminant, which instead becomes bigger the more real embeddings one takes into account.
+So, on one side we have recalled a much better estimate whenever the signature of the fields is $(n,0)$; on the other, we have seen that the classic estimate is sharp for signatures which are very near to correspond to the totally complex case.
+One could wonder if for mixed signatures the sharp upper bounds are intermediate values between Pohst's bound $ 4^{\lfloor{n/2}\rfloor}$ and $n^n$; as Table \ref{TableMaximum} of Section \ref{section5} suggests, the fewer real embeddings one takes into account, the more these upper bounds seem to increase up to the classic estimate.